Sony Interactive Entertainment: Other platforms

 SIE also began seeking the mobile games market, forming a division named ForwardWorks to develop mobile games for Japan in 2016.
 To expand this ambition to the West, they hired a former content manager for Apple Arcade in 2020, as a means to bring their IPs to this platform.
 SIE acquired Savage Game Studios as their first dedicated mobile developer within PlayStation Studios in August 2022 for an undisclosed sum.
 It expects that by 2025, mobile games will make up 20% of their games revenue.
+In March 2026, SIE was reported to have made significant cuts in its mobile games division and that outside currently announced and released titles, they were anticipated to de-emphasize their presence in this market in favor of focusing on fewer, high-impact projects.

 Outside Windows and mobile, Sony Interactive Entertainment have also periodically published or licensed games for distribution on other game platforms.
 In 2021, their annual sports franchise MLB: The Show was renegotiated for release on non-PlayStation consoles for the first time in the series' history, beginning with MLB The Show 21, which launched simultaneously on Xbox One and Xbox Series X/S alongside the PlayStation versions.
 Due to SIE's competitive opposition towards Microsoft, the Xbox versions were published by MLB Advanced Media, who also allowed the series to be carried on Microsoft's subscription service Xbox Game Pass.
 The next installment, MLB The Show 22, would also mark the series' debut on Nintendo consoles with a release on Nintendo Switch alongside PlayStation and Xbox.
 In 2024, Sony released Lego Horizon Adventures through their PlayStation Publishing label already hosting their Windows titles.
 The game is a Lego video game spinoff of their first-party Horizon series, released on Nintendo Switch in tandem with PlayStation 5 and Windows, making it the first SIE-published game to appear on a Nintendo system, as well as the first Sony franchise to do so since Wipeout 64 (1998) for Nintendo 64.
 Sony Interactive Entertainment entered a licensing deal with publisher Bandai Namco Entertainment to distribute remasters and new entries in first-party PlayStation franchises for multiple platforms while they retain final ownership over the intellectual properties, with particular attention towards franchises formerly developed by Japan Studio.
 In 2025, Freedom Wars Remastered launched for Nintendo Switch and Windows in addition to PlayStation 4 and PlayStation 5.
-Bandai Namco will also publish Patapon 1+2 Replay and develop Everybody's Golf: Hot Shots for Nintendo Switch, PlayStation 5 and Windows under license from SIE.
-In July 2025, Sony announced that they would be publishing Helldivers 2 for Xbox Series X/S under PlayStation Publishing, making it the first game directly distributed by SIE on an Xbox console.
+Bandai Namco also published Patapon 1+2 Replay and develop Everybody's Golf: Hot Shots for Nintendo Switch, PlayStation 5 and Windows under license from SIE.
+In August 2025, Sony released Helldivers 2 for Xbox Series X/S under PlayStation Publishing, making it the first game directly distributed by SIE on an Xbox console.